-UW Speaking Center offers a space for speech practicing.
+The Center for Speech & Debate offers a space for speech practicing.
 Students need to sign up for a time on the website and then they can practice, record their speech, and receive feedback from a speaking tutor.

-Learn more at https://tech.com.uw.edu/centers/speechl/signup.php j.
+j.
 Funding Resources